Arkansas HVAC Authority

 Refrigerant handling credentials are governed federally by the U.S. Environmental Protection Agency under Section 608 of the Clean Air Act.
 Any technician handling regulated refrigerants must hold an EPA Section 608 certification; this credential is treated as a mandatory inclusion qualifier for entries that perform refrigerant service.

 Entries are not assigned endorsement rankings.
-The directory does not publish paid placements, star ratings, or comparative scoring.
+The provider network does not publish paid placements, star ratings, or comparative scoring.
 The structure is classificatory, not evaluative.

 Geographic coverage